CommonEvaluationPlatform/CEP/README.md

 A developer may use baremetal software from the CEP cosimulation or the examples as provided in `<CEP_ROOT>/software/baremetal`.

+The (micro)SD card needs to be partitioned as described in (https://chipyard.readthedocs.io/en/latest/Prototyping/VCU118.html#running-linux-on-vcu118-designs).
+Once partitioned, proceed to the next step.

 In either case, it is important to note what device your (micro)SD card gets mapped to (e.g., `/dev/sdd`).

 Using `<CEP_ROOT>/sims/cep_cosim/testSuites/bareMetal/regTest` as an example, the following steps will build and load the executable onto the (micro)SD card.